alexjercan/stack-lang-c/README.md

 stack.
 The type of the `a` parameter is dependent of the context where this function is used.
 The stack compiler will use inference to determine the type of `a`.

+> **_NOTE:_**  This function will duplicate the pointer to the `a`, so changes
+> to the first item will reflect in the second one as well.
+To create an actual
+> copy you will need to allocate and memcpy the item.

 ##### 1.4.2. `swp`